Welcome to Amman

 Race & Ethnicity

 Amman enjoys cultural, national, ethnic, age, and occupational diversity and is considered to be a very open city within the Middle East.
 However, the average Jordanian person is not surrounded by the same racial diversity that exists in the US and as a result racism manifests itself differently.
-It may express itself in various ways—through words, ways of thinking, some laws, etc.—but rarely does it escalate to physical harassment.
+It may express itself in various ways—through words, ways of thinking, some laws, etc.—but very rarely does it escalate to physical harassment.
 This ignorance can cause behaviors that students might perceive to be microaggressions, but most of the racism that a student might experience is often the product of ignorance as opposed to malice.
+Asian and Black students in particular may notice or experience these types of race-based microaggressions, as well as other uncomfortable experiences like staring, as has been previously mentioned to staff.

 Certain nationalities must get a visa in advance (as opposed to purchasing one at the airport) and can expect extra steps in the temporary residency process.
 Additionally, these students are not permitted to leave and re-enter Jordan without special permission.